ibm-cloud-docs/vpc/faq-vpc.md

 No, although the name can contain numbers, it must begin with a letter.

-## Are there restrictions on what characters I can use in a name?
+## Are there restrictions on what characters that I can use in a name?
 {: #faq-vpc-4}
 {: faq}

 Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a virtual server instance name.

-## During the public gateway creation, do I need to reserve the floating IP, or does the system automatically reserve it?
-Will I see that floating IP when I query all of the floating IPs?
+## During the public gateway creation, do I need to reserve the floating IP address, or does the system automatically reserve it?
+Can I see that floating IP address when I query all of the floating IP addresses?
 {: #faq-vpc-6}
 {: faq}

 The VPC API automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
 And yes, that floating IP shows up in the list.

-## Who enforces that there must be only one public gateway per zone for a VPC?
+## Who enforces that only one public gateway can exist per zone for a VPC?
 {: #faq-vpc-7}
 {: faq}